Texas Rangers

 Texas Rangers Insights

-- Corey Seager – Over/Under 1.5 Total Bases (+125/-160)Corey Seager has seen a notable increase in his exit velocity in recent games; just compare his 95.5-mph average over the past 7 days to his seasonal 93.5-mph mark.Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.
+- Joc Pederson – Over/Under 0.5 Total Bases (-140/+110)Joc Pederson has seen a notable gain in his exit velocity lately; just compare his 96.3-mph average in the past 7 days to his seasonal 92-mph average.Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.

 - It may be wise to expect stronger performance for the Texas Rangers offense in the future, given that the leading projection system (THE BAT X) believes they are the unluckiest offense in baseball this year.Explain: When teams underperform their projected talent level, markets may undervalue them even while they are likely to perform better in the near future.